Deterministic Discrete Denoising: Introduction

 \section{Introduction}

-Diffusion models have recently achieved remarkable success in generating realistic image and audio data.
+Diffusion models \cite{Sohl-Dickstein2015ICML,Ho2020NeurIPS} have recently achieved remarkable success in generating realistic image and audio data.
 Their forward process progressively corrupts data with noise, and the models are trained to denoise by inverting the corruption process.
 Once trained, diffusion models can generate realistic samples from pure noise by iteratively applying the denoising procedure.
 For continuous data such as images and speech, the reverse denoising process is often implemented as a deterministic algorithm, which exhibits more directed dynamics and enables efficient generation with fewer denoising steps compared to stochastic denoising, as demonstrated by DDIM \citep{Song2021ICLR}.

-Diffusion models for discrete data are also an important research direction, since many data of interest are inherently discrete, including text, graphs, genomes, and chemical structures.
+Diffusion models for discrete data \cite{Hoogeboom2021NeurIPS,Austin2021NeurIPS} are also an important research direction, since many data of interest are inherently discrete, including text, graphs, genomes, and chemical structures.
 In discrete-state diffusion models, the forward and reverse processes are typically formulated as probabilistic Markov chains on a discrete sample space \citep{Austin2021NeurIPS}.
 If the reverse denoising process could be made deterministic, improved performance would be expected, as in the case of continuous models.
 However, in discrete spaces, naive derandomization as a deterministic mapping aggregates discrete trajectories and reduces sample diversity, which is essential for generative modeling.

 One promising approach is to embed the discrete sample space into a continuous space and apply continuous diffusion models \citep{Hoogeboom2021NeurIPS,Chen2023ICLR,Sahoo2025ICML}.
 The main advantage of this approach is that it allows the direct use of well-established techniques for continuous diffusion, including deterministic denoising.
 Nevertheless, denoising in the continuous space requires retraining the model.
-Moreover, it remains unclear whether discrete data must be embedded into a continuous space for derandomization.
+Moreover, it remains unclear whether embedding discrete data into a continuous space is truly necessary for derandomization.